 2. Applying for a law license with a criminal record in Colorado

-People applying for a bar card in Colorado are required to submit fingerprints as well as disclose their full criminal history.
+When applying for a bar card in Colorado, you must submit fingerprints as well as disclose your full criminal history.
 Even if an arrest did not result in charges or a conviction, the Colorado Bar wants to know about it.

-The Office of Attorney Regulation Counsel then considers whether each applicant has the “character and fitness” to earn the privilege of practicing law in Colorado.
-Having a criminal history is certainly a strike against applicants.
-But a criminal record might not disqualify applicants who show that:
+The Office of Attorney Regulation Counsel then considers whether you have the “character and fitness” to earn the privilege of practicing law in Colorado.
+Having a criminal history is certainly a strike against you, but a criminal record might not disqualify you if you show that:

-- they complied with all the sentencing terms;
+- you complied with all the sentencing terms;

-- they are competent despite the criminal record; and
+- you are competent despite the criminal record; and

-- they have good moral character despite the criminal record
+- you have good moral character despite the criminal record

-Colorado attorneys must notify the Office of Regulation Counsel within 14 days of getting convicted of any crime except:
+As a Colorado attorney, you must notify the Office of Regulation Counsel within 14 days of getting convicted of any crime except:

 - misdemeanor traffic offenses in Colorado, or